 The excited state lifetimes for CPNs™ are in the nanosecond range and have been measured at 5ns for CPN™ 680 and 0.7ns for CPN™ 550.

 Can a centrifuge be used for purification as an alternative to magnetic pull down?

 CPNs™ have been tested in a centrifuge at 10,000xg for 5 minutes after which the CPNs™ readily resuspend and continue to fluoresce as expected.

-Can CPNs™ be put down a column?
+Can CPNs™ be purified with a spin filter?

 Can Tween be used with CPNs™?

-CPNs™ can be used with Tween20 or Triton-X-100 (up to 1% of each shows no detrimental effects on the CPNs™’ performance or fluorescence, higher concentrations have not been tested).
+CPNs™ can be used with Tween20 or Triton-X-100 (up to 1% of each shows no detrimental effects on the CPNs™ performance or fluorescence, higher concentrations have not been tested).

 Can CPNs™ be used in applications other than in-vitro R&D?